rich-iannone/pkgattrs/README.md

 pkgattrs
 ========

 The goal of pkgattrs is to get information on the contents of an R package.
 So far, we can obtain a summary of functions available in one or more packages using the `get_pkg_fcn_info()` function.
-Here is an example where function information is obtained from the `pkgattrs` and `blastula` packages.
+Here is an example that gets information about the functions in the `pkgattrs` and `blastula` packages that are hosted on GitHub.

 ``` r
 library(pkgattrs)